josephburgess/nvumi/README.md

 - [x] Assigning answers to variables
 - [x] Custom prefixes/suffixes for results (e.g., `=` `→` 🚀 etc).
 - [x] Auto-evaluate expressions as you type without need to press `<CR>`
+- [x] Ability to call numi/evaluate expressions on a line in _any_ buffer on demand
+- [x] Fine-tuning date format
 - [x] Yankable answers!
   - [ ] Stretch: make possible for all evaluations (currently only last output is yankable)
-- [ ] Ability to call numi/evaluate expressions on a line in _any_ buffer on demand
-- [ ] Fine-tuning dates, times, and unit formatting
 - [ ] Additional conversions not currently possible with numi (possibly live prices for currency etc)

 ## License